Thom-J-H/map_Gap_2_Tidy/README.md

 So we no longer need to rely on name matching if our statistical data uses the ISO country codes as identifiers.
 The markdown document explaining the making of `world_map2` is archived here at GitHub and [published at RPubs](https://rpubs.com/Thom_JH/world_map2).
 The updated data set is available here.

 Thank you for reading!
-Pleae feel free to improve `world_map2`.
+Please feel free to improve `world_map2`.

 TJ Haslam